 Nathan was introduced to mushing at the age of twelve, when he was given a ride at an elementary school behind a team of malamutes.

 He has raced in numerous races in the “Lower 48.”
-He is a three time champion of the John Beargrease Sled Dog Marathon and was the 2014 Rookie of the Year in the Iditarod Sled Dog Race.
-He says, “It’s always been a dream of mine to run the Iditarod.
-After standing under the finish arch, I absolutely had to return!”
+He is a four time champion of the John Beargrease Sled Dog Marathon and was the 2014 Rookie of the Year in the Iditarod Sled Dog Race.

 Vern, Nathan’s dad, sums it up this way:

 Hard work, determination and persistence have been the key to Nathan’s racing success.
 While watching Susan Butcher cross the John Beargrease finish line as a 12 year old, he made up his mind that one day he would win the most prestigious race in the lower 48.
-Now as a father of three, Nathan has achieved that dream, winning the Beargrease three times.
+Now, Nathan has achieved that dream, winning the Beargrease three times.
 He has also finished the Iditarod twice, including rookie of the year honors in 2014.
-Along with his kennel of 36 athletes, Nathan has a newfound focus and determination to improve on his showing this season.
+Along with his kennel of 26 athletes, Nathan has a newfound focus and determination to improve on his showing this season.
 Without a huge support group of family, friends, fans and sponsors, Nathan knows none of this would have been possible!